 - personal - individuals determine their pronouns, not others.

-- not universally used - some people do not have pronouns and only use a proper name.
+- universally used - some people do not have pronouns and only use a proper name.

 Using pronouns intentionally

-- Pronouns are the 2nd most widely-used way to which people refer to others (1st would be the proper name a person is known by).
+- Pronouns are a widely-used way in which people refer to others (second only to the proper name a person is known by).

-- Unless you are prepared to use a person's proper name every time, it's important to know and use their pronouns.
+- Unless you are prepared to use a person's proper name every time, it is important to know and use their pronouns.